 ♦ Ref: 53.14027°N, 3.18396°W

-FIND FREQUENCY: ♦♦♦ – Fossils are quite common from this location as the spoil heap is regulary used by farmers and so fresh spoil is often available.
+FIND FREQUENCY: ♦♦♦ – Fossils are quite common at this location, as the spoil heap is regularly used by a farmer as hard-core for tracks and so fresh spoil is often available.

-CHILDREN: ♦♦ – Site is suitable for children and can be mixed with a walk round to the summit of Moel Findeg itself (great views of the Clwydian range, out over Cheshire Merseyside and the Dee Estuary).
+CHILDREN: ♦♦ – This site is suitable for children and can be mixed with a walk round to the summit of Moel Findeg itself.
+(There are great views of the Clwydian range, out over Cheshire Merseyside and the Dee Estuary.)
 Take a picnic.
-The nearby pond good for washing fossils but be aware of its location if you have small children (also a small pond in the nature reserve).
+The nearby pond is good for washing fossils, but, be aware of its location, if you have small children.
+There is also a small pond in the nature reserve.

-ACCESS: ♦♦♦ – There is a walk to this location from the layby, but its not too far and access is good.
-This location can be difficult to locate, so we recommend maps or GPS.
-Recommended is the Miner Arms in Maeshafn village for light refreshments, real ales and food
+ACCESS: ♦♦♦ – There is a walk to this location from the layby, but it is not too far and access is good.
+However, this location can be difficult to locate, so we recommend maps and GPS.
+The Miner Arms in Maeshafn village is good for light refreshments, real ales and food.

-TYPE: – The small site comprises of a low spoil heap believed to be from nearby mine workings.
-The land owner appears to use the spoil as a source of hardcore for potholed tracks, etc so parts occassionally get removed to reveal fresh spoil.
-Visiting during wet weather can help as the coral detail is highlighted in the darker rock.
+TYPE: – The small site comprises a low spoil heap believed to be from nearby mine workings.
+The landowner appears to use the spoil as a source of hard-core for potholed tracks and so on, so parts occasionally get removed to reveal fresh spoil.
+Visiting during wet weather can help, as the coral detail is highlighted in the darker rock.

-Fossils are collected from the small spoil heap.
-Search the loose rocks for fossils.
-You can find fossils without any tools, just by searching in the spoil.
-There are plenty of fossils to be found here.
+Fossils can be collected from the small spoil heap.
+Search the loose rocks for fossils, in which fossils can be found without any tools, just by searching in the spoil.
+There are plenty to be found.

-Corals are the mainstay of the site but brachiopods and crinoids can be found.
+Corals are the mainstay of the site, but brachiopods and crinoids can also be found.
 Some of the larger blocks contain colonies of coral.
-Find frequency is high.

-The underlying rock is carboniferous limestone formed under a warm shallow sea – circa 330MYA.
-River deltas also deposited the fine millstone grits which are now also a feature of the hill towards its summit escarpment.
-The potential quarrying of a large silca deposit on the western slopes led the The Friends of Moel Findeg to purchase and preserve the land in perpetuity as a local nature reserve.
+The underlying rock is Carboniferous Limestone formed under a warm shallow sea, about 330mya.
+River deltas also deposited fine millstone grits, which are now a feature of the hill towards its summit escarpment.
+The potential quarrying of a large silica deposit on the western slopes led the Friends of Moel Findeg to purchase and preserve the land in perpetuity as a local nature reserve.